A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 2. Allergic reactions: Symptoms can include rash, itching, swelling, severe dizziness, or difficulty breathing.
 Seek emergency medical attention if you experience these symptoms.

 This is not an exhaustive list of side effects, and other rare or less common side effects can occur.
-Always refer to the medication information leaflet provided with your prescription for a comprehensive list of possible side effects and consult your healthcare professional if you have any concerns or questions.
+Always refer to the medication information leaflet provided with your prescription for a comprehensive list of possible side effects.

 Storage